hrtlacek/TDraymarchToolkit/README.md

 	}
 	```

-Please note: Your function needs to take a vec3 and return a vec2.
-Variables beginning with ```@``` are goingto be parsed to reference the components custom parameters. ```inputOP1``` will be parsed to reference the OP's input.
+Please note: Your function needs to take a vec3 and return a vec2(the first element is the distance, the second is a material ID.
+This is probably going to change soon to be a vec4 to enable interpolations between materials).
+Variables beginning with ```@``` are going to be parsed to reference the components custom parameters. ```inputOP1``` will be parsed to reference the OP's input.

-- customize your coponent to have exactly the right parameters.
+- customize your component to have exactly the right parameters.
 In our case we delete the original Transformxyz and add a float named ```Translate```.
+Only Floats and XYZ type parameters are supported at the moment.

 5. go to ```/project1/RTK/operators/translateY/filterSetup``` and run the ```filterSetup``` script.
 6. Add your new op to the menu: go to ```/project1/RTK/menu/menu``` and add an entry in the ```table1``` in the corresponding column.
 It needs to be exactly the name of your new op.